NotNorom/discord-banner-bot/README.md

 ### /start
-`/start [ALBUM] <INTERVAL>`
+`/start [CHANNEL] <INTERVAL>`
 Start changing banners every INTERVAL minutes.
-The banner will be picked randomly from the ALBUM link.
+The banner will be picked randomly from messages in the CHANNEL.

-Supported links:
-- imgur.com/a/HASH
+Note: The CHANNEL does not have to be inside the same server, it's just that the bot needs access to the channel.

 Interval range:
 - minimum: 15